-In competitions up to and including Under 13 the player shall be shown the Yellow Card and if she repeats another Cautionable Offence, she shall be shown a Second Yellow

-Card, followed by a Red Card and sent off the field of play for the duration of the game and any Extra Time or shoot-out that may be played.
+In competitions up to and including Under 13 the player shall be shown the Yellow Card and if she repeats another Cautionable Offence, she shall be shown a Second Yellow Card, followed by a Red Card and sent off the field of play for the duration of the game and any Extra Time or shoot-out that may be played.

-- (a) Deliberate pulling down or tripping by the hand or foot - (b) High tackle - (c) Charging of an opponent with the shoulder to the upper body - (d) Threatening or using abusive language or gestures towards an opponent or colleague - (e) Blocking or attempting to block an opponent with the boot as that player is about to kick the ball from her hands - (f) A sliding tackle - (g) Kicking the ball with intent as an opposing player is about to pick it up - (h) Bringing the fist into contact with the body of an opponent for the purpose of dispossessing her of the ball - (i) Dissenting with or challenging the authority of a match official - (j) Persistent fouling
+- (a) Deliberate pulling down or tripping by the hand or foot - (b) High tackle - (c) Charging of an opponent with moderate impact, including charging with the shoulder to the upper body - (d) Threatening or using abusive language or gestures towards an opponent or colleague - (e) Blocking or attempting to block an opponent with the boot as that player is about to kick the ball from her hands - (f) A sliding tackle

-- (k) Feigning injury or diving to gain a free kick/penalty or to get opponent cautioned or sent off. - 3.
-The following fouls shall be penalised by a free being awarded to the opposing team.
-Repetition of these fouls shall constitute a Yellow Card offence with penalties as outlined at No. 2 above. - (a) Pushing or holding an opponent - (b) Bringing the hand into contact with the body of an opponent for the purpose of dispossessing her of the ball - (c) Third player tackle including body checking an opponent - (d) Impeding an opponent - (e) Diving on the ball as another player is about to pick it up - (f) A player in possession of the ball leading with her elbow - (g) Frontal pushing of a player - (h) Chopping down on the arms of an opponent - (i) Provoking or intimidating players by verbal or physical actions - (j) Preventing an opponent getting up from the ground
+- (g) Kicking the ball with intent as an opposing player is about to pick it up - (h) Bringing the fist into contact with the body of an opponent for the purpose of dispossessing her of the ball - (i) Dissenting with or challenging the authority of a match official - (j) Persistent fouling - (k) Feigning injury or diving to gain a free kick/penalty or to get opponent cautioned or sent off. - (I) Deliberate body collide to take a player out of the movement of play - 3.
+The following non-technical fouls shall be penalised by a free being awarded to the opposing team.
+Repetition of these fouls, except for those occurring unintentionally, shall constitute a Yellow Card offence with penalties as outlined at No. 2 above. - (a) Pushing or holding an opponent with the hand, forearm, or other body part - (b) Bringing the hand into contact with the body of an opponent for the purpose of dispossessing her of the ball - (c) Third player tackle including body checking an opponent

-- (k) Pulling an opponent's jersey - (I) Deliberately delaying the kick out or free kick - (m) Deliberately not moving back to allow a side-line or free kick to be taken - (n) Kicking the ball away when a free is awarded against the team in possession of the ball - (o) Not releasing the ball when a free is awarded against the player in possession of the ball - (p) Use of foul or improper language - (q) Interfering with a free taker by jumping up and down, waving or clapping hands or any other physical or verbal interference aimed at distracting the free taker.
+- (d) Impeding an opponent - (e) Diving on the ball as another player is about to pick it up - (f) A player in possession of the ball leading with her elbow - (g) Frontal pushing of a player - (h) Chopping down on the arms of an opponent - (i) Provoking or intimidating players by verbal or physical actions - (j) Preventing an opponent getting up from the ground - (k) Pulling an opponent's jersey - (I) Deliberately delaying the kick out or free kick - (m) Deliberately not moving back to allow a side-line or free kick to be taken - (n) Kicking the ball away when a free is awarded against the team in possession of the ball - (o) Not releasing the ball when a free is awarded against the player in possession of the ball - (p) Use of foul or improper language - (q) Interfering with a free taker by jumping up and down, waving or clapping hands or any other physical or verbal interference aimed at distracting the free taker.
 Should this occur when an attacking team is awarded a 13 metre free in front of their opponents goal, a penalty shall be awarded.
-A player may hold her hands upright. - (r) Charging of an opponent
+A player may hold her hands upright.

+- (r) Charging of an opponent - (s) Pinching an opponent